 van Benthem KJ, Bruijning M, Bonnet T, Jongejans E, Postma E, Ozgul A (in press) Disentangling evolutionary, plastic and demographic processes underlying trait dynamics: A review of four frameworks.
 Methods in Ecology and Evolution

-Cornioley T, Börger L, Ozgul A, Weimerskirch H (in press) Impact of changing wind conditions on foraging and incubation success in male and female wandering albatrosses.
+Cornioley T, Börger L, Ozgul A, Weimerskirch H (2016) Impact of changing wind conditions on foraging and incubation success in male and female wandering albatrosses.
 Journal of Animal Ecology

 Clements CF, Ozgul A (2016) Including trait-based early warning signals helps predict population collapse.
 Nature Communications

 Cruickshank SS, Ozgul A, Zumbach S, Schmidt BR (2016) Quantifying population declines based on presence-only records for Red List assessments.
 Conservation Biology

 Brooks ME, Mugabo M, Rodgers GM, Benton TG, Ozgul A (2016) How well can body size represent effects of the environment on demographic rates?
 Disentangling correlated explanatory variables.
 Journal of Animal Ecology

 Ozgul A, Bateman AW, English S, Coulson T, Clutton-Brock TH (2014) Linking body mass and group dynamics in an obligate cooperative breeder, Suricata suricatta.
 Journal of Animal Ecology